The Insufficient Kitchen

 DSC_0191

 Placing your finger over the opening of olive oil bottle, drizzle oil over the tomatoes.
+You want them moist but not soaked.

-When the tomatoes are finished, allow them to cool completely.
+When all the tomatoes are finished, allow them to cool completely.
 Leave the oven on: you’ll use it to help sterilize the jars.

 While the jars dry, wash and dry jar lids and bands.
 Use hot soapy water and dry with a clean, non-linting dishtowel.